gut0leao/smart-gallery/wp-content/plugins/smart-gallery/readme.txt

    - Install and activate Elementor Page Builder
    - Install and activate Pods Framework

-2. **Install Smart Gallery Filter:**
+2. **Install Smart Gallery:**
-   - Upload the plugin files to `/wp-content/plugins/smart-gallery-filter/`
+   - Upload the plugin files to `/wp-content/plugins/smart-gallery/`
    - Activate the plugin through the 'Plugins' screen in WordPress
    - Or install directly from WordPress Admin → Plugins → Add New

 3. **Usage:**
    - Edit any page with Elementor
-   - Find "Smart Gallery Filter" widget in the General category
+   - Find "Smart Gallery" widget in the General category
    - Drag it to your page and configure settings

 == Frequently Asked Questions ==

 = Do I need Elementor Pro? =

 No!
-Smart Gallery Filter works with the free version of Elementor.
+Smart Gallery works with the free version of Elementor.
 It's designed as a free alternative to Elementor Pro's Posts widget.

 = Do I need Pods Framework? =